chaostoolkit/chaostoolkit-documentation/sources/reference/extending/create-control-extension.md

 Define those functions into a module that is used as a provider.
 For instance, assume the above definition is stored into a module `chaosstuff.control`, in other words a `control.py` module of the `chaosstuff` package.

-Then, your control can be used as follows:
+The package must obviously be available to the `PYTHONPATH` in which the `chaos` runs.

+### Declare it in the experiment

+Controls can be applied per-experiment only:

 ```json
 "controls": [